📖 Using phpMyAdmin

 phpMyAdmin Help

-You can visit SiteGround tutorials for information about phpMyAdmin for some great tutorials on phpMyAdmin.
-You can also get help with phpMyAdmin by going to the phpMyAdmin forum at StackOverflow.
-This may be way more information than you need to complete your assignments.
-I will try to include the relevant information, but if you haven't taken a database class, it might still be confusing.
+You can visit SiteGround tutorials for information about phpMyAdmin for some great tutorials.
+You can also get help by visiting the phpMyAdmin forum at StackOverflow.
+This may be more information than you need to complete your assignments.
+If you haven't taken a database class, it might still be confusing, but we will work through the essentials together.

 Creating Database Tables